nkbinnovations/reusable-workflows/README.md

   - **packer_directory:** *(optional)*

-    Relative packer folder path of the ansible configuration folders in the user repository. `default('.')`
+    Relative packer folder path of the ansible configuration folders in the user repository. `default('packer')`

   example
   ```YAML